Looking for closet organization ideas that are functional AND pretty?

 Decorating the back of the closet makes such a big impact and the closet looks much more personalized.

 The below closet is actually for two siblings sharing a room!
 She put her smaller baby clothing on the top and her longer toddler clothing on the bottom.

 Wire drawers are a fun way to display swaddles and other items you don’t need hidden.

 Freestanding Nursery Closet Ideas

 Does the room you’re using for the nursery not have it’s own closet?
-If so, a freestanding baby closet would be perfect!
+If so, these freestanding baby closet ideas would be perfect!

 The closet system below stands on it’s own which means it’s not drilled into the wall behind it.